Haversham-cum-Little Linford Parish

 In today’s world, we know we have to support a number of methods of communication with residents.
 First and foremost, if you want to get in touch to raise an issue or volunteer for one of our initiatives please contact the Parish Clerk, at clerk@havershamlittlelinfordpc.gov.uk.

-Thank you all for reading what I hope is another informative article.
-There are always things to do across the Parish and we continue to do as much as we can to make our villages the best they can be.
-We look forward to seeing many of you at the Annual Parish Meeting in early May and I will update you again here in a couple of months.
+Thank you all for reading my update; we continue to do as much as we can to make our Parish the best it can be.
+I will update you again here in a couple of months.

 Cllr Richard Pryor